 Val Kilmer – Then and Now

 Val Kilmer played Tom Cruise’s nemesis in the navy pilot movie.
-At the time, Kilmer was then best known for his parts in Real Genius and Top Secret.
+At the time, Kilmer was the best known for his parts in Real Genius and Top Secret.
 He went on to play notorious roles in Willow and Batman Forever as well as a remake of The Saint.
 More recently, following pictures of him looking very gaunt, he has been struck down with illness and rumors abound that he is trying to beat throat cancer through the use of religion and prayer.

 Other Actors in The Firing Line

 It seems incredibly hard to think of the film Top Gun without thinking of Tom Cruise at the same time – it is even harder to imagine anyone else playing the role.
-However, he was not first choice, in fact he was not even second choice.
+However, he was not first choice, in fact, he was not even the second choice.
 He was eventually approached when four other actors had declined the part first.
-Patrick Swayze had been asked first, followed by Sean Penn, Nicolas Cage and John Cusack.
+Patrick Swayze had been asked first, followed by Sean Penn, Nicolas Cage, and John Cusack.
 Shocked?
 Keep reading to find out more amazing Top Gun facts.